debdeepbh/debdeepbh.github.io/research.md

 I am currently working on a similar treatment for the fully nonlinear 3D axisymmetric peridynamic model.

-* Report on _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_, Submitted to the NSF as part of [MSGI](https://orise.orau.gov/nsf-msgi/) program [(link)](/content/NSF-report-signed.pdf)
+* Report on _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_, submitted to the NSF as part of [MSGI](https://orise.orau.gov/nsf-msgi/) program [(link)](/content/NSF-report-signed.pdf)
 * _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (Preprint)

 ***